 SOL is a multi-lingual and multi-cultural center that services children between the ages 1m.-12 yrs.
 SOL has two locations that are accredited through National Accreditation Commission for Early Care and Education Programs (NAC) and services all families and communities.

 Our preschool program offers full-day, high-quality, culturally and linguistically appropriate preschool services for eligible three- and four-year-olds and their families.
+We provide care to preschool-age through school-age children during the summer-term.
 Our primary goal is to help participating children develop the skills needed for school readiness and acquire a passion for lifelong learning.
 We work with families to ensure they have access to information, resources, and training that support them in moving towards their individual and family goals.

 YMCA preschool provides developmentally appropriate curriculum designed to support the cognitive, social, emotional, and physical growth of all children.
 Children at the Y are encouraged to use their creativity, develop new skills, work and play with peers, and experience positive adult role models.
 Our program is value based with emphasis on building self-reliance through our YMCA core values: Caring, Honesty, Respect and Responsibility.
 Preschool follows WA Licensing requirements, is sponsored by City of Seattle, and participates in Washington Early Achievers Quality Program.
 PROGRAM FEATURES: The YMCA Preschool is a nurturing, safe place to learn, grow and thrive.
 Our experienced and professional staff uses Creative Curriculum & Teaching Strategies Gold Assessment, with an emphasis on kindergarten readiness.
 The Y also incorporates extensive family involvement activities such as Family Time, Family Nights.
 The YMCA follows USDA requirements and participates in Child and Adult Food Program and participates in Farm To Table project offered by City of Seattle.
 We Provide nutritious breakfast, hot lunch and snacks daily with family style dinning and strives serving organic food from local farms.
 DSHS & City of Seattle subsidy accepted.
 Financial assistance may also be available through the Y.